techfolios/template-old/essays/crafting-interest-building-skills.md

   - Learning
 ---

-I've always loved creating things, either it writing or drawing.
+I've always loved creating things, either it be writing or drawing.
+That satisfaction of struggling through not being satisfied with your work and finally being doing and seeing the end work?
+It